apollographql/apollo-rs/crates/apollo-smith/README.md

 This is still a work in progress, for outstanding issues, checkout out the [apollo-smith label] in our issue tracker.

+## Rust versions

+`apollo-smith` is tested on the latest stable version of Rust.
+Older version may or may not be compatible.

 ## Using `apollo-smith` with `cargo fuzz`

 Define a new target with [`cargo fuzz`],